 The Spin Ultra forms the long distance end of Scarpa's new Spin line, which also includes the lightweight Spin, which we have reviewed, and the Spin RS, which adds cushioning and protection to the Spin, but stops short of offering nearly as much as the Spin Ultra.
 This shoe is designed specifically for long-distance training and ultra racing, and also makes a great everyday trainer that will withstand lots of miles due to its burly upgrades.
 We particularly like the out of the box comfort, and greatly appreciate the firm cushioning underfoot that not only protects the bottoms of our feet but provides a very stable landing and take-off platform.

-As a solid scorer in most metrics, it is one of the higher scorers in our comparative testing, so much so that we chose to recognize it as the Best Overall trail running shoe for those with wide feet.
-Our other Best Overall winner, the Salomon S/Lab Ultra 2 is designed to handle the same ultra challenges, but fits a bit more on the narrow side.
+As a solid scorer in most metrics, it is one of the higher scorers in our comparative testing, and makes an excellent wide fit alternative to our Best Overall winner, the Salomon S/Lab Ultra 2, which is designed to handle the same ultra challenges, but fits a bit more on the narrow side.
 The La Sportiva Kaptiva is also among the highest scorers, but once again fits quite snug and narrow, while the Saucony Peregrine ISO comes in a wide version, but doesn't offer the level of protection we would desire for ultra distances.

 The midsole of this shoe is made up of dual-density EVA foam that does an awesome job of protecting the foot from impacts from rocks and other trail obstacles.
 It is firm underfoot, and also somewhat cushioned, but does not at all have the same springy, squishy feel that the Hoka Challenger ATR 5, or even the Altra Lone Peak 4 have.
 Ultra distance runners need protection for the bottoms of their feet, especially in the longer distances, and this shoe provides just that.
 This level of dense foam protection also makes it an ideal choice if you live and run in overly rocky terrain consistently.